qiedebeiai/socket.core/README.md

 * 1. Initialize socket (corresponding to the three modes)
 > Instantiate the server class TcpPushServer / TcpPullServer / TcpPackServer
 > Instantiate the client class TcpPushClient / TcpPullClient / TcpPackClient
+> Parameter introduction int numConnections maximum number of simultaneous connections, int receiveBufferSize buffer size (sink) for each socket I / O operation, int overtime timeout period in seconds (check every 10 seconds), When the value is 0, do not set the timeout, uint headerFlag Header tag range 0 ~ 1023 (0x3FF), when the header identifier is equal to 0, do not check the header
 * 2. Start monitoring / connecting server
 > Server server.Start (port);
 > Client client.Connect (ip, port);